 This is the main path that has been confirmed by important historical sources and world references such as UNESCO.

-Today, the restoration and revitalization of the Silk Road and remains of ancient "monuments" around it, can be of great interest to tourists.
-Another important point to know is that Iran is the only country where the Silk Road and the sea have collided across the Persian Gulf.
+Today, the restoration and revitalization of the Silk Road and remains of ancient monuments around it, can be of great interest to visitors.
+Another important point to know is that Iran is the only country where the Silk Road and the sea have collided across the Persian Gulf .

 • The Silk Road isn’t actually a road.
 It was more like a combination of routes that were extended all the way from East to West.